COVID-19 pandemic in India: Administration, committees and task forces

 India's covid response is being guided by a number of committees, empowered groups, advisory groups and task forces.
 Some of these were formed before the pandemic such as the National Technical Advisory Group on Immunisation (NTAGI), "India's apex advisory body on immunization", and the Integrated Disease Surveillance Programme (IDSP) under the National Centre for Disease Control.
 IDSP was brought in as early as 17 January 2020.
 Some of these were constituted following the onset of the pandemic such as the ICMR COVID-19 Task Force.
 The National Expert Group on Vaccine Administration for COVID-19 (NEGVAC), formed in August 2020 would guide the national vaccine delivery strategy.
 In October 2020, NEGVAC advice resulted in the formation of a three-tier state level mechanism for the implementation of the vaccine strategy.
 The overall response has been led by the Prime Minister and his office; at least 67 review meetings have been held by it between January 2020 and May 2021.

-The use of cow dung and urine among hindu majority
+Pseudoscience practices

-Despite no scientific evidence behind the use of cow dung or urine to boost immunity against COVID-19, "Many believers in India are convinced to rub their whole body with cow dung and urine, and the packs are washed off with cow milk or buttermilk when it is dried to protect them from COVID‐19.
-They go to cow shelters once a week for this ritual with the hope that it will boost their energy levels and immunity against COVID‐19.
-They also drink the urine of cows to boost up their immunity to fight COVID‐19.
-Even some healthcare professionals in India participated in rituals of using cow dung and urine to ward off the COVID‐19."
+Despite no scientific evidence behind the use of animal products to boost immunity against COVID-19, some individuals sought out traditional or religiously inspired methods.
+One such method involved scrubbing oneself in cow dung and urine, followed by rinsing off in cow milk or buttermilk on a weekly basis at cow shelters.
+Other methods involved consumption of cow dung and urine.
+Proponents of these pseudoscience preventative methods also occasionally consumed cow urine to boost immunity against SARS-CoV-2, and some Indian healthcare professionals likewise participated in these rituals.
+Cow dung and urine were promoted as effective treatment for COVID-19 by many religious leaders, medical professionals, other key opinion leaders, and government officials.